 Some specific information is provided about each of these rodent species to assist you in gaining a better understanding of the type of mice or rat that is most likely to have an impact on your home, business, or life.

 In Southern California, what is classified as a house mouse, in fact, is the type of mouse that most commonly ends up infesting a home, business, or other structure.
 As a general rule, a house mouse has light to dark brown fur.

 An adult house mouse has a body that is between three to four inches in length.
-The tail of this species of mouse tends to be a bit shorter than the length of its body.
+The tail of this species of a mouse tends to be a bit shorter than the length of its body.

 House mice share common ancestors with those that are the most widely used laboratory mice as well as what are known as fancy mice or pet mice.
 Indeed, all pet mice are descendants of the same pair of house mice, a brother, and sister.

 House mice tend to live in colonies.
 This particularly is the case when they nest in buildings where they have more ready access to food and water.